May 9, 2022

 Learn about "My Divorce Solution"

-Karen is a mother of three children and has worked for over 30 years in the legal field as a paralegal and business manager.
+Karen is a mother of three and has worked for over 30 years in the legal field as a paralegal and business manager.

 Know the Components of Your Marital Estate